 - Rules are applied in their configured order.
 If the form contains custom listeners, they will affect the form as well.

-Note!
-Rules can never override the field attributes hideInViewmode, lockInViewmode and allowBlankInViewmode.
+Note: Rules can never override the field attributes hideInViewmode, lockInViewmode and allowBlankInViewmode.
 E.g. You cannot create a form rule that shows a field if the field is hidden by the attribute hideInViewmode.
-These 3 field attributes always win over contradicting rules.
+These three field attributes always win over contradicting rules.